The Future is Local.

 When you subscribe to My Local Wool - you are immediately advertised to your local customers in print and social media.
-As our subscriber base grows, we will be able to invest more money and time into advertising.
-Here is our current advertising and what we would like to add in the future:

 THE CRITERIA FOR EACH MAP IS: